MohGovIL/Clinical-Documentation/docs/api/fhir.md

 # FHIR API

-All the medical data in the Clinikal application is passed in FHIR standard.
+All the API calls (that contain medical data) meet FHIR standard.
-We developed a FHIR API layer for connection with Openemr database.
+We developed a FHIR API layer for communication with Openemr database.
 The API is written in [FHIR V4 standard](https://www.hl7.org/fhir/http.html).

 Currently we don't provide full FHIR api, here detailed documentation of all the available calls.